 The Fall 2022 AIGSA reading group is about AGI (Artificial General Intelligence) Safety Fundamentals.
-Join us for the final meeting, even if you missed earlier meetings!
+Join us for the first meeting!
 Lunch will be provided.

-This week’s topic is interpretability.
+This week’s topic is Artificial General Intelligence.
 Here’s an introduction from Richard Ngo, the developer of the curriculum:

-To prepare, please spend ~1 hour reading these pieces:
+To prepare, please spend ~1 hour reading these short pieces: